mirumee/saleor-sdk-python/README.md

 ### Documentation

-You can deploy a local documentation service, it reloads changes and allow for a live preview of how the documentation will look like after publication:
+1. Run the below command to start a dev server with the documentation site:

 ```
 hatch run docs:serve
 ```

+Dev server provides a live reload on changes and lets you preview the site after it's published

 and navigate to http://127.0.0.1:8000